Paper-Trail-Society/desci-ng-api/README.md

 This uses Node.js's native features:
 - `--experimental-strip-types`: Strips TypeScript types at runtime
-- `--experimental-transform-types`: Supports TypeScript-specific syntax
+- `--experimental-transform-types`: Supports TypeScript-specific syntax like enums
-- `--env-file=.env`: Loads environment variables from .env file
+- `--env-file=.env`: Loads environment variables from .env file (no dotenv needed)
 - `--watch`: Automatically restarts on file changes

+The project uses ECMAScript Modules (ESM), which is specified by `"type": "module"` in package.json.

 ### Manual Execution